 Make the custard

-- In a bowl, hand-whisk together the eggs and sugar.
-Add the vanilla extract and the orange zest.
+- Add the vanilla extract and the orange zest.
 Briefly whisk again

 Assemble the pudding

-- Scatter over a small handful of raisons over the pudding.
-This is optional.
+- Optionally, sprinkle a small handful of raisins over the pudding.

-- Place the extra tablespoon marmalade in a small microwave safe dish and heat for 30 seconds.
-Using a pastry brush, brush over the top of the baked pudding for a shiny glaze
+- Using a pastry brush, apply the heated marmalade over the top of the baked pudding to create a shiny glaze.

 **Nutritional data disclaimer**